ClintOxx/Web-Dev/Flask/readme.md

-# work in progress
+## work in progress
-1. Link to each project and site
-2. Quick description of each project
-3. Detailed description in each projects readme
+3. How to use/setup in each projects readme
-4. tools used in each project in their readme
-5. list resource used to help make each project
+4. upload latest versions

 # Flask sites and APis
 A mix of sites/Apis I made over time, some of these are old and Im just getting around to getting them hosted and uploaded.